MikeLilley/MikeLilley.github.io/content/cv.md

 <p style="margin:0;"><b>Dates of Employment</b>: August 2023 - Present
 <p style="margin:0;"><b>Experience:</b></p>
 <ul>
-<li>I am contributing to the development of an ontology graph for groundwater flow and contamination in partnership with SAS Institute Inc. and the Kansas State Government.</li>
+<li>I am contributing to the development of an ontology graph for groundwater flow and contamination in partnership with SAS Institute, Inc. and the Kansas State Government.</li>
 </ul>

 ### USS Vision, Inc.